-Loss-Tolerant TCP (LT-TCP) is an enhanced version of TCP-SACK with ECN [14].
-It uses the following building blocks.
+Loss-Tolerant TCP (LT-TCP) is an enhanced version of TCP-SACK with ECN.
+A complete description of LT-TCP is provided in [17].
+We present a high-level overview here.
+LT-TCP uses the following building blocks:

 ECN-Only: Congestion response only to ECN, since it is the definitive signal of congestion in ECN-enabled networks.